Collected by Vanessa Maceo

 Punta Cana 23000, Dominican Republic

 This three-mile stretch of white sand is the only public beach at the gated Puntacana Resort & Club.
-Still, non-guests can only reach the beach after dining at the resort’s oceanfront Playa Blanca Restaurant.
-It’s worth it though,...
+Even so, non-guests can only reach the beach after dining at the resort’s oceanfront Playa Blanca Restaurant.
+It’s worth it,...

 Av.
 30 de Marzo 140, Santo Domingo 10201, Dominican Republic